Contact Us

 • Event registration/attendance.
 You have provided your details when registering for one of our seminars, or you have provided your details when visiting us at a conference/exhibition.

 If you do not wish to continue to receive emails from us please let us know by emailing marketingteam@ultima.com or visit our communication preferences page.
-We do not knowingly get involved in “spamming” activities of any kind and we work only with business partners who we believe have similar anti-spamming policies.
+We do not knowingly undertake “spamming” activities of any kind and we work only with business partners who we believe have similar anti-spamming policies.
+You can update your email communication preferences at any time.
+Please visit our Update Email Preferences page.

+3.4.
 Third-party marketing

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.
-Opting out You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences.
+You can ask us or third parties to stop sending you marketing messages at any time by logging into the website(s) and checking or unchecking relevant boxes to adjust your marketing preferences.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.

-We may share your personal data with the parties set out below for the purposes set out above.
+We may share your personal data with the parties set out below for the purposes set out above:

-• Internal Third Parties
+• Internal third parties;

 • Third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.
+If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy;

-• if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our website terms of use and other agreements; or
+• if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our website terms of use and other agreements; or • to protect the rights, property, or safety of us, our clients, or others.
+This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-In addition, in order to provide products / services to our customers, it is sometimes necessary for us to work with a third party or parties (the Partner) that may operate within the UK or on a global basis and provide them with Identity and Contact Data.
+In addition, in order to provide products / services to our customers, it is sometimes necessary for us to work with a third party or parties (the Partner) that may operate within the UK or globally and provide them with Identity and Contact Data.
 Under the terms of the data protection laws of both you, the Customer, and your agents together with those of our employees and agents, such information will be restricted to the minimum amount necessary to provide the products and/or services.

 Any information or access to such information will be provided as part of the goods and services being procured.